ibm-cloud-docs/databases-for-postgresql/getting-started.md

 ## Step 10: Use the app

 Now, when you visit `<route>.mybluemix.net/` you will be able to view the contents of your {{site.data.keyword.databases-for-postgresql}} collection.
-As you add words and their definitions they are added to the database and displayed.
-If you stop and restart the app you'll see any words and definitions you've already added are now listed.
+As you add words and their definitions, they are added to the database and displayed.
+If you stop and restart the app, you'll see any words and definitions you've already added are now listed.

 ## Running the app locally

 Instead of pushing the app into {{site.data.keyword.cloud_notm}} you can run it locally and still connect to your {{site.data.keyword.databases-for-postgresql}} service instance.
-To connect to the service you need to create a set of service credentials.
+To connect to the service, you need to create a set of service credentials.

 1. From your {{site.data.keyword.cloud_notm}} dashboard, open your {{site.data.keyword.databases-for-postgresql}} service instance.
 2. Select _Service Credentials_ from the main menu to open the Service Credentials view.